christian-taillon/infosec-interview-questions/itsec-soc.md

 PUP - Potentially Unwanted Program
 Adware - serves unwanted or malicious advertising Virus - infects other programs to copy its self
-Worm - like a virus but can spread over network often targetting known exploits Trojan - program pretending to be legitimate or desired software Bots - program performing automated tasks (no direct human interaction required) Botnet - collections of bots
+Worm - a virus that can spread over a network, often targetting known exploits Trojan - program pretending to be legitimate or desired software Bots - program performing automated tasks (no direct human interaction required) Botnet - collections of bots
-Cryptominer - malware that mines crypto currency on a users device on behalf of an adversary Scareware - makes false claims about virus infecting a device typically involving a request for payment to solve the issue Ransomware (targets Availability) - malware that encrypts a file system allowing adversaries to require companies pay a ransom for decryption key
+Cryptominer - Malware that mines cryptocurrency on a users device on behalf of an adversary Scareware - makes false claims about a virus infecting a device, typically involving a request for payment to solve the issue.
+Ransomware (targets Availability) - Malware that encrypts a file system allowing adversaries to require companies to pay a ransom for a decryption key
-Extortionware/leakware aka.
-Double Extortion Ransomware (targets CONFIDENTIALITY) - like ransomware but also involves malware uploading encrypted data (or part of encrypted data) to be released to the public if target doesn't pay
+Extortionware/leakware, aka.
+Double Extortion Ransomware (targets CONFIDENTIALITY) - like ransomware but also involves malware uploading encrypted data (or part of encrypted data) to be released to the public if the target doesn't pay

 ```